devpatel30/datathon-team-37/README.md

 - Incremental CSV saving ensures **fault tolerance**.
 - Fully parallel extraction using LLM summaries.
 - Designed for **S&P 500 filings and regulations**, but can be extended to other datasets.
+- **Semantic network visualization** with dynamic sizing, clustering, and top-k focus for companies and directives.

 ---